ryogrid/SamehadaDB/README.md

 - [x] Aggregations (COUNT, MAX, MIN ... on SELECT clause including Group by and Having)
 - [x] Sort (ORDER BY clause)
 - [x] Concurrent Execution of Transactions
-- [ ] Execution Planning from hard coded SQL like method call I/F (like some kind of embeded DB)
+- [ ] <del>Execution Planning from hard coded SQL like method call I/F (like some kind of embeded DB)</del>
 - [ ] Execution Planning from Query Description text (SQL, SQL like description)
+- [ ] Frontend Impl as Embeded DB Library (like SQLite)
 - [ ] Eliminate Duplication (Distinct)
 - [ ] Query Optimization
 - [ ] Nested Query
 - [ ] DB Connector or Other Kind Access Interface
 - [ ] Deallocate and Reuse Page
   - Need tracking page usage by BufferPoolManager or TableHeap and need bitmap in header page corresponding to the tracking
+- [ ] Eliminate Data Processing with Placing All Scanned Tuples on the Memory

 ## Advisor
 - [kumagi](https://github.com/kumagi) and more!